chrisbroski/polymath/notes.md

     for i, n in [1, 2, 3]
         total: total + n

+Iterators in for loops (1 and n in this example) are private to the block, but nothing else is.

     x: 5
     while x > 0
         x: x + 1